Piotr-Grochowski/com.hiome/README.md

 # Hiome

+This app adds Hiome occupancy & door sensors support for Homey.

+Unlock the full power of your smart home!

 Adds support for Hiome.com occupancy & door sensors.
 Hiome Door is a small sensor for your door, a giant leap for your home.
 It knows exactly how many people are in each room, even if you haven't moved for hours.